-For one, graphene's very robust structure has generated speculation that the material can be used as the basis for "incredibly strong, flexible, and stable materials" in the future.
-Because graphene planes are the results of many carbon atoms bonded together in established honeycomb structures, but only in one atomically thin dimension, they enjoy the privilege of being strong yet elastic at the same time.
+For one, graphene's very robust structure has generated speculation that the material can be used as the basis for "incredibly strong, flexible, and stable materials" in the future.7 Because graphene planes are the results of many carbon atoms bonded together in established honeycomb structures, but only in one atomically thin dimension, they enjoy the privilege of being strong yet elastic at the same time.
 This quality is quite comparable to the behavior of a single sheet of paper in which trying to rip it in half by pulling on its ends in opposing directions will prove to be very difficult, but allowing it to flop around vertically is without effort.
-The aforementioned group from Northwestern University led by Professor Ruoff "believes [graphene], which is light but stiff and tough, could be used to make fuselages for aircraft...and potentially in paint and coatings" based on these properties.4 operate at substantially higher speeds, is the "ballistic transistor," a considerable upgrade from the current transistor, allowing extremely quick electrical flow.7 A transistor is a small electronic device typically made of semiconductor material that functions to change, amplify, or oscillate the flow of current in electronics and computers.
+The aforementioned group from Northwestern University led by Professor Ruoff "believes [graphene], which is light but stiff and tough, could be used to make fuselages for aircraft...and potentially in paint and coatings" based on these properties.4

+Beyond its use in materials, graphene has even bigger promise in the field of microelectronics.
+One specific example, which has excited many researchers with the prospect of having electrical devices operate at substantially higher speeds, is the "ballistic transistor," a considerable upgrade from the current transistor, allowing extremely quick electrical flow.7 A transistor is a small electronic device typically made of semiconductor material that functions to change, amplify, or oscillate the flow of current in electronics and computers.
 Usually in semiconductor transistors, electron movement is functional, but not completely efficient.
-For instance, the various semiconductor materials, usually silicon and germanium, currently used for transistors, electrons often experience frequent collisions, which cumulatively impede their movements.
+For instance, through the various semiconductor materials, usually silicon and germanium, currently used for transistors, electrons often experience frequent collisions, which cumulatively impede their movements.
 In addition, due to the structural natures of most semiconductors, transistors can only be made to a certain size before utility is completely lost.
 Professor Geim prophetically stated, "As the semiconductor industry is nearing the limits of performance improvements for the current technologies dominated by silicon, there is a constant search for new, nontraditional materials."5 The versatility of graphene comes at this crucial point of transition.
 First, both graphene's innate structure and excellent conductivity, allow it to be molded into smaller than conventional transistors capable of performing all of the functions of traditional transistors.
-Already, this makes graphene-based transistors more efficient purely due to size since "smaller transistors mean the distances electrons have to travel become shorter, meaning faster speeds."
-To add to this size adjustment, the realization that electrons move through graphene as if they are massless and wave-like also results in faster speeds.
+Already, this makes graphene-based transistors more efficient purely due to size since "smaller transistors mean the distances electrons have to travel become shorter, meaning faster speeds."7To add to this size adjustment, the realization that electrons move through graphene as if they are massless and wave-like also results in faster speeds.
 Because electrons in graphene possess this quantum nature, they face minimal resistance as they move.
 This means that the electrons collide far less frequently than in semiconductor transistors and lose very little energy as a result.
 Interestingly, Professor de Heer's group has already built an "all graphene planer fieldeffect transistor"9 in order to demonstrate the potential of such a device.
 However, research is still necessary to fully exploit this amazing application.
 If transistors made of graphene can be effectively produced for mass usage, then future electronic devices will truly be ballistic.
 As simple as graphene's nature tends to be, it contains a plethora of breakthrough characteristics and possibilities.